::p_load('sf', 'tidyverse', 'tmap', 'spdep', 'onemapsgapi', 'units', 'matrixStats', 'readxl', 'jsonlite', 'olsrr', 'corrplot', 'ggpubr', 'GWmodel',

 Geodetic CRS: WGS 84

-shoppingmall_sf <- st_read(dsn = "data/geospatial/sourced", layer = "shoppingmall")
+<- st_read(dsn = "data/geospatial/sourced", layer = "shoppingmall") shoppingmall_sf

 Reading layer `shoppingmall' from data source